argumenta/argumenta/doc/README.API.markdown

 #### Notes

-+ Includes the argument's original commit for convenience.
++ Includes the argument's propositions and original commit for convenience.

 #### Example